FunnyWolf/Viper/docs/en/guide/welcome_to_viper.md

 # Welcome to VIPER

 **VIPER** is a powerful and flexible red team platform.
-It integrates the core tools and functionalities required for adversary simulation and red team operations, assisting you in efficiently completing cybersecurity assessment tasks.
+The platform integrates the core tools and functions required for adversary simulation and red team operations, helping you efficiently complete network security assessment tasks.

 <div class="tip custom-block" style="padding-top: 8px">

-Want to try it out?
+Give it a try?
 Jump to [Quick Start](./getting_start).

 </div>

-## Why Choose VIPER?
+## Why Use VIPER?

-- **User-Friendly Interface**
+- **Intuitive User Interface**

-  Provides an intuitive interface that enables red team members to rapidly initiate security assessment tasks.
+  It provides an easy-to-use user interface, enabling red team members to quickly start their security assessment tasks.

 - **Multi-Platform Support**

-  Supports red team assessments across multiple operating systems, including Windows, Linux, and macOS, ensuring broad compatibility.
+  Supports red team assessments for multiple operating systems, including Windows, Linux, and macOS.

-- **Out-of-the-Box Red Teaming Tools**
+- **Out-of-the-Box Red Team Tools**

-  Designed to cover all phases of the MITRE ATT&CK framework, offering a comprehensive attack simulation solution.
+  The functionality design covers all phases of the MITRE ATT&CK framework, providing users with a comprehensive attack simulation solution.

 - **Integrated LLM Agent**

-  Built-in Large Language Model (LLM) agent enhances automated processing capabilities and intelligent decision-making support.
+  Built-in large language model agents to enhance automated processing capabilities and intelligent decision-making support.

-- **Automated Workflows**
+- **Automated Workflow**

-  Supports orchestration and notification mechanisms for 24/7 monitoring of target environments.
+  Supports automated orchestration and notification mechanisms, enabling the red team to monitor the target status around the clock.

-- **Diverse Module Ecosystem**
+- **Diverse Modules**

-  Includes post-exploitation modules, passive scanning modules, network-wide scanning modules, and more to address diverse scenarios.
+  Integrates various types of modules, including post-exploitation modules, passive scanning modules, and full-network scanning modules, to meet the needs in different scenarios.

-- **Custom Extensibility**
+- **Customization and Extension Capabilities**

-  Supports Python-based custom module development to meet specialized requirements or add extended functionalities.
+  Supports writing custom modules in Python to meet specific requirements or add additional functionality.

 - **Attack Surface Management (Beta)**

-  Introduces Attack Surface Management (ASM) capabilities to help teams better identify and analyze potential risk points in target enterprises.
+  Introduces attack surface management capabilities to help teams better identify and understand potential risk points of target enterprises.

-We hope this information and guide help you better understand VIPER.
-Our goal is to empower both newcomers and experienced security professionals to leverage VIPER's robust features effectively.
+We hope the above information and this guide will help you better understand VIPER.
+Our goal is that both novice and experienced security professionals can find powerful features suitable for themselves in **VIPER**.

 ## Next Steps

-+ Read the [Quick Start](getting_start.md) to install and explore VIPER
++ Read [Quick Start](getting_start.md) to install and experience VIPER.
-+ Browse [Platform Screenshots](screenshots.md) for a feature overview
++ Take a quick look at VIPER's functions through [Platform Screenshots](screenshots.md).
-+ Visit the [Blog](../blog/index) to learn more about VIPER
++ Refer to [Blog](../blog/index) to get familiar with VIPER.